My Favourite Books of 2019

-Priyamvada Gopal, Insurgent Empire: Anticolonial Resistance and British Dissent.
+Priyamvada Gopal, Insurgent Empire: Anticolonial Resistance and the Making of British Dissent, Verso.

 Gopal provides a platform for a counter-history of empire, one which doesn’t start from the point of view of the UK, colonists and conquers, but rather gives space to those who directly resisted imperialism – whether by force, non-co-operation, and/or intellectually – covering the Indian uprisings of the 1850s to the Kenyan Mau Mau in the 1950s.